fujiyamaninja/drsync/README.md

   -n option lets you see the status of a particular transfer number.

 findrel is a simple find wrapper that is useful for creating --files-from and --include-from file lists.

+If you're using zsh, then you can add this to your .zshrc and get all of the rsync auto-completions for drsync: compdef drsync=rsync

+If you aren't using zsh what the fuck are you doing?